avereon/seenc/README.md

  * orgs - The GitHub organization names as seen in the URL
  * accounts - The Bitbucket account names as seen in the URL
  * projects - The Bitbucket project names as seen in the URL
+ * include - The list of specific projects to include.
+If not specified, all projects will be included.
+ * exclude - The list of specific projects to exclude.
+If not specified, does exclude any projects.

 ## Variables
 Any of the configuration or repository parameters can be used as replacement